MrToujnique/AtelierRemote-backend/README.md

 # AtelierRemote - back-end implementation
-This repo contains a Spring Boot implementation of application providing food order and online table booking for restaurants.
+This repo contains a Spring Boot implementation of application providing food ordering and online table booking for restaurants.